-Yes, if your first degree (Bachelor or equivalent) incorporates at least 60 ECTS credit points (European Credit Transfer System) in Sociology.
+Yes, if your first degree (Bachelor or equivalent) incorporates at least 60 ECTS credit points (European Credit Transfer System) in Sociology, of these, 10 ECTS have to be in social scientific methods.
 In this case, you have to attach a list of all of your courses (ToR - Transcript of Records) to your application and additional descriptions of relevant courses and course contents.
 Every year in April the Institute of Sociology invites prospective students to visit.
 If you are not sure whether you fulfill the Sociology requirements, or whether your courses count as sociological, we offer you a preliminary assessment of your transcripts during that day.
 Please check here for current dates.

 The admission committee is only allowed to assess and evaluate classes, credit points and qualifications which are provided by the application documents submitted in time.

 Course titles from which the admission committee can't infer the sociological component won’t be counted in the selection process!
 In case of insufficient course titles it is the task of the applicants to provide further documents including descriptions of course contents.
 Documents subsequently delivered after the application deadline by the applicant will not be taken into account.